Z2PackDev/Z2Pack/doc/source/example_tb.rst

 An effective 2D model (tb)
 ==========================

 In this example, we set up a tight-binding model for a quasi - 2D system.
-We consider 2 - sublattice square lattice with nearest-neighbour (inter-sublattice) and next - nearest - neighbour (intra-sublattice) interaction.
+We consider 2 - sublattice square lattice with nearest-neighbour (inter-sublattice) and next - nearest - neighbour (intra-sublattice) hopping terms.

 Using different parameters ``t1`` and ``t2`` and modifying the ``settings`` (currently they're the default values) can give you a feeling of the different parameters.
 Try setting ``num_strings`` very low (e.g. 3) and see how the convergence criteria will effect the result.